SaeedPakniat/weighted_downloader/README.md

 - `downloads.json` stores job metadata (URL, output, scheduling, and state).
 - Per-job resume state is saved in `<output>.wdstate`.
 - On startup, the app loads `downloads.json` and resumes incomplete downloads automatically.

+## Report

+See `REPORT.md` for the weighted scheduling test results (10:1 and 10:5:1), fairness analysis, and performance summary.